I found some Baltic Birch wood animal cutouts on eBay and just knew I had to create something with them.

 Book ends!
-Perfect functional art!
-And, so adorable in my new baby's nursery.
+A great idea for functional art!
+And so adorable in my new baby’s nursery.
 Super simple, but a bit time consuming I must say.
 A perfect weekend project.

-- Animal Cutouts- You can find them on eBay if you search "Unfinished wood shapes."
-You want them at least 4" high, but no taller than 6".
+- Animal Cutouts- You can find them on eBay if you search “Unfinished wood shapes” and they’re probably also available at most craft stores.
+You want them at least 4″ high, but no taller than 6″.

 - Sand paper

 - Drill and small drill bit